drdaemos/xc5-docs/en/design_changes/creating_sidebar_menu_in_customer_area.md

 Hello world!
 ```

 # Step 4\.
-Rebuild the cache and check the results.
+Rebuild the cache and check the results

 If you have done everything right, you will see the following results in customer store-front: